CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.4.0 =
+2024-05-28
+[UPDATE] Polylang compatibility
+[UPDATE] Clear Castos API Credentials upon plugin deactivation [UPDATE] Carry over podcast description to feed details when creating a new podcast [UPDATE] Improved [podcast_episode] shortcode - possibility to show the latest episode [FIX] Use podcast post type by default instead of post when importing from RSS [FIX] Improved player rendering, allowing links in the player title [FIX] Removed outdated plugin messages

 = 3.3.1 =
 2024-05-08